veldhub/veld_chain__gutenberg_fuseki/README.md

 ## how to reproduce

-clone this repo, with all its submodules (important!):
+clone this repo, with all its submodules (important, as they contain the code modules!):
 ```
 git clone --recurse-submodules https://github.com/veldhub/veld_chain__gutenberg_fuseki.git
 ```